statistikat/STATcubeR/README.md

 ```

 In this case, we see that row 21 contains a value `NA` (**N**ot
-**A**vailable) because the value is not provided.
-However, the zero
+**A**vailable) because the value is not disclosed (“Verkreuzung nicht
-value in row 20 can be considered a “real zero value” because no
+erlaubt”).
+However, the zero value in row 20 can be considered a “real
-annotations are provided.
+zero value” because no annotations are provided.

 ## Usecase: Saved Table